DataLab12/graphB/TIMING.md

-# Timing Results and Discussion
+# Timing Experiment

+This report summarizes timing performance of the code
+Author: [Eric Hull](https://github.com/hullo-eric), undergraduate researcher in Data Lab 2020.

-### Summary of Datasets
+## Datasets

-Timing data was generated for five different datasets:

 | Dataset | # of Nodes | # of Edges | Link to Source |
 | --------- | --------- | ---------- | ---------- |